-How to Make Soft Fluffy Asian Steamed Buns Every Time – You can now make soft fluffy Asian Steamed Buns at your very own kitchen every time.
-It is a more wholesome recipe and easier than you think.
+How to Make Soft Fluffy Asian Steamed Buns Every Time – You can now make soft fluffy Asian Steamed Buns at your very own kitchen and important tips you need to know to make ultra smooth steamed buns.

 Soft and fluffy steamed buns are favorite and well-loved food by many across Asia.
 The steamed buns can be filled with nothing (plain), sweet or savory filling.
 Before I started cooking at the kitchen, making steamed bao was never on my list.
 I could easily go out and got as many as I wanted.
 I can get soft fluffy steamed bao zi here in Minnesota too, but making them has been on the list for the longest time since I started this food blog and I finally decided to hop on it!

 DISCLOSURE: This post contains affiliate links, which support this site at no extra cost to you.
 I only recommend products that I've personally used or liked.
 It's also a good way to show you how the products look like and you can always purchase at your local stores or wherever the cheapest.
 Learn more.

 WHAT MAKES SOFT AND FLUFFY STEAMED BUNS?

 *Update 12/11/18*: I prefer to use cake flour instead of combination of all-purpose and cornstarch.
 The bleached cake flour gives a whiter steamed buns while the unbleached cake flour gives slightly yellowish buns, but equally delicious.